 03:54

 True story, by the way.
-Now, adults seem to have a prevalently restrictive attitude towards kids, from every “Don’t do that, don’t do this” in the school handbook, to restrictions on Internet use.
-As history points out, regimes become oppressive when they’re fearful about keeping control.
-And although adults may not be quite at the level of totalitarian regimes, kids have no or very little in making the rules, when really, the attitude should be reciprocal, meaning that the adult population should learn and take into account the wishes of the younger population.
+Now, adults seem to have a prevalently restrictive attitude towards kids, from every “Don’t do that, don’t do this” in school handbook, to restrictions on school Internet use.
+As history points out, become oppressive when they’re fearful about keeping control.
+And although adults may not be quite at the level of totalitarian regimes, kids have no or very little say in making the rules, really, the attitude should be reciprocal, meaning that the adult population should learn and take into account the wishes of the younger population.

 04:28